segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 Only required fields are displayed.
 All optional & pre-filled fields are hidden, though you can view hidden fields by clicking **Show hidden fields**.

-These fields are pre-filled with properties that will work by default.
+These fields are pre-filled with properties configured by default.

 ## Step 3: Send a test event to your destination